dstuessy/namespace-bundler/README.md

 Feel free to contribute source code and ideas to this project.
 For testing and development purposes, a directory called `dev` is available with its contents ignored -- except `dev-readme.md`.
 This is for convenience whilst not bloating the project with dead source code.

+### Visual Studio Code

+A debug configuration for development purposes has been set up under `.vscode/launch.json`.
+This way the `run-me` file can be executed in debug mode.

+### Other Dev Tools

+If other development tools are being used, `run-me` can be executed on any terminal.
+See nodejs's [page on debugging](https://nodejs.org/api/debugger.html) using a terminal.